DataSF/datasf.github.io/blog/_posts/2017-03-03-an-open-invitation.md

 [via GIPHY](http://giphy.com/gifs/disneypixar-pixar-disney-monsters-university-9rMvwuIpMBKU0)

-As is tradition, DataSF is celebrating big time and YOU are invited. &nbsp;We are participating in SF’s [Open Data Day](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/) Celebration brought to you by the brilliant folks from Code for San Francisco. &nbsp;It will be held at the Microsoft Reactor and you can register for this free all day event [here](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/). &nbsp;There will be activities for all levels of engagement:
+As is tradition, DataSF is celebrating big time and YOU are invited. &nbsp;We are participating in SF’s [Open Data Day](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/) Celebration brought to you by the brilliant folks from Code for San Francisco. &nbsp;It will be held tomorrow (4th) at the Microsoft Reactor and you can register for this free all day event [here](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/). &nbsp;There will be activities for all levels of engagement:

 * Have an amazing idea for a project involving open data?
 Great!
 There will be opportunities to present.
 * Want to help pitch in and join a project?
 Plenty of opportunities for that.